HectorPenades/dataset_reiden_multishot/README.md

 # dataset_reiden_multishot

-This repository contains one group of functions in C++ for training deep networks with Caffe:
+This repository contains a group of functions in C++ for training deep networks with Caffe:

 - dataset_reiden_multishot: generation of pairs from Re-Identification datasets with the division of the samples in train, validation and test sets for the multi-shot re-identification problem described in [1].
 Additionally, the code allows several strategies for obtaining multiple images from one of the cameras.